AdiSir05/Language-Vison-Model-Multimodal-Understanding/strong-baseline.md

 # Image Captioning Baseline

-This repository contains a Jupyter Notebook implementing an image-captioning and watarmark captioning baseline using deep learning.
+This repository contains a Jupyter Notebook implementing an image-captioning and watermark captioning baseline using deep learning.
 It employs metrics such as METEOR, BLEU, and ROUGE to evaluate model performance.

 ---